krishnavaradha/TravellerHost-API/README.md

 Only existing traveller can be updated, Traveller details will be fetched in the combination of Mobile and email .
 Email and Mobile are unique keys and hence cannot be modified.
+Traveller is fetched with Email and Mobile number.

 ###Deactivate a traveller.